-We have, from time to time, entered into long-term supply agreements with polysilicon and wafer suppliers.
 Long-term supply agreements may make it difficult for us to adjust our raw material costs should prices decrease.
-Also, if we chose to prematurely terminate any of these agreements, we may not be able to recover all or any part of the advance payments we have made to these suppliers and we may be subject to litigation.
+Also, if we terminate any of these agreements, we may not be able to recover all or any part of the advance payments we have made to these suppliers and we may be subject to litigation.